-(ii) Exposure to credit risk
+(ii) Exposure to credit risk, credit quality and collateral

 At the end of the reporting period, there were no significant concentrations of credit risk.
 The maximum exposure to credit risk is represented by the carrying amount of each financial asset.